 How to Play Dice Poker in The Witcher 2

-For Dice Poker, You can take part in tournaments, or you may come across several characters during your quests, which will then be available at INNs to play the game against.
-In this guide, we will talk about how you can play Dice Poker mini game in The Witcher 2.
+For Dice Poker, You can take part in tournaments, or you may come across several characters during your quests, which will then be available at Inns to play the game against.
+In this guide, we will talk about how you can play Dice Poker mini-game.

-Every NPC in The Witcher 2 world plays Dice Poker; humans, elves and dwarves.
-Dice Poker is a simple game, but you can earn lot orens since the bets are high.
+Every NPC in The Witcher 2 world plays Poker; humans, elves and dwarves.
+Dice Poker is a simple game, but you can earn a lot of orens since the bets are high.

 You can start a game by choosing the dialogue option: Let’s play Dice.
 You will play the game using six-sided dice, and the game plays as follows: